hackoregon/cookiecutter-hacko-backend/README.md

 - full_name: Your name as project originator (for credit in documentation)
 - email: Your email address
 - github_username: Your github username
-- pypi_project_name: Cannonical name which will be used within package registry
+- project_name: Cannonical name which will be used within package registry
-- repo_name: Master project repository name on github
+- project_slug: Master project repository name on github
-- app_name: Name of the Django Rest Framework package (what will be imported to project)
+- project_slug: Name of the Django Rest Framework package (what will be imported to project)
 - project_short_description: A brief description of the project
 - year: current year project is created
 - version: initial version of the app, should be 0.1.0 if new project